emqx/emqx-docs/en_US/durability/management.md

 ## CLI Commands

-The following CLI commands are available for managing the durable storage:
+The following CLI commands are available for managing the durable sessions:

 ### `emqx_ctl ds info`

-Displays an overview of the durable storage state.
+Displays an overview of the durable sessions state.

 Example: